 First run in 2005, this 3m½f contest for the staying handicappers has quickly become an integral part of the hurdling programme for those runners who boast stamina as their strong suit.
-Open to horses aged four and older, this Grade 3 event is scheduled to take place at the Merseyside venue of Haydock in November each year.
+Open to horses aged four and older, this Premier Handicap (previously Grade 3) event is scheduled to take place at the Merseyside venue of Haydock in November each year.

 Younger Runners Hold The Edge

 Being a hurdle contest, it perhaps isn’t too surprising that the younger performers have led the way in this event to date.
-The edge has nevertheless been pretty pronounced, with almost 70% of the opening 16 editions falling to a runner aged either five or six.
+The edge has nevertheless been pretty pronounced, with over two-thirds of the opening 19 editions falling to a runner aged either five or six.